T: (804) 782-9430 ext. 109 | F: (804) 649-0974 | E: [email protected]

 A fair and thriving marketplace demands that consumer’s rights be respected and protected.
 With an emphasis on representing consumers in the legislature and in the courts, VPLC is focused on those consumer issues that most impact low-income Virginians.

-VPLC tracks the progress of consumer-related legislation through the General Assembly, consults with case handlers about the possible impact of proposed legislation, and provides input to committees and individual legislators and other advocacy groups on how a particular bill may affect low-income clients.
-The staff of VPLC issues reports on the outcome of the legislative session every year in its legislative reviews.
+We track the progress of consumer-related legislation through Congress, the General Assembly, and at the local and administrative level.
+We consult with case handlers about the possible impact of proposed legislation and needed changes to law, providing input to committees/commissions, individual legislators, and other advocacy groups on how a particular bill may affect our low-income clients.
+Our staff issues a Legislative Agenda on expected legislative issues ahead of each session, and the outcome of the legislative session every year in its legislative reviews.

-VPLC conducts annual training workshops focused on consumer-related issues for attorneys that are new to the legal aid network, and for attorneys in private law firms who do pro bono work for legal aid clients.
-The Center also conducts an annual conference for legal aid attorneys and others who serve our clients.
+Our goal is to get precise and pertinent civil legal issue information to those who need it most.
+We conduct regular training workshops focused on consumer-related issues for attorneys that are new to the legal aid network, and for attorneys in private law firms who do pro bono work for legal aid clients.

+VPLC also conducts an annual conference for legal aid attorneys and others who serve our clients.

-VPLC also reaches out to those dealing with consumer issues through outreach, education and training.
-The Center partners with credit unions and credit counseling agencies to provide information and training to many diverse groups including low-income men and women, the elderly and youth in foster care on financial literacy and developing strong financial practices such as learning how to save and to avoid predatory loans.
+We also help those dealing with consumer issues through outreach, education and training.
+We partner with credit unions and credit counseling agencies to provide information and training to diverse groups including low-income men and women, the elderly, and youth in foster care.
+We train them on financial literacy and developing strong financial practices such as learning how to save and to avoid predatory loans.

-- Blue Ridge Legal Services 2011 Powerpoint presentation on Debtors’s Rights
+Blue Ridge Legal Services presentation on Debtor’s Rights

 Federal Trade Commission – For help with Identity Theft issues and Consumer Scams,and unwanted solicitations.
 Complaints can be filed.